gregoire-hw/go_thesis/README.md

-desistek_dvl.py | Converts data from DVL and IMU into the position of the desistek. heron_controller.py | Control heron's thrusters. heron_thrustersManager.py | Get the thrusters values from heron_controller.py and send them to the ASV. lbl.py | Simulates the LBL range-only localisation between the two robots.
+desistek_dvl.py | Converts data from DVL and IMU into the position of the desistek. heron_controller.py | Control heron's thrusters. heron_thrustersManager.py | Get the thrusters values from heron_controller.py and send them to the ASV. lbl.py | Simulates the LBL range-only measurements between the two robots.